 This is talking about the Structure (head, body & tail) of the sperms in the semen.
 It is a common saying that “2 heads are better than one”, but this is not true when it comes to the sperm.
 ONE SPERM HEAD is better than 2.
-Some Sperm cells have 2 heads, while some others have no head.
+Some Sperm cells have 2 heads, while others have no heads.
 All these are Abnormal sperms.
 A damaged or abnormal sperm cannot fertilize an egg, and even when it does, it would lead to either miscarriage or the birth of a baby with congenital defects.
 Read about things that can damage your sperm here.

 For pregnancy to occur, the semen morphology has to be at least, 50% normal sperm.
-This means that at least half of the sperms (20 million) in the semen (40 million) should have a normal head, body, and tail.
+This means that at least half of the sperm (20 million) in the semen (40 million) should have a normal head, body, and tail.

 This is talking about the mobility of the sperm.
 That is if the sperm can move (swim, roll) or not.
 For pregnancy to occur, the sperm has to move from the vagina, all the way to the fallopian tubes, to meet the egg and fertilize it.
 If the sperm cannot move to do this, there would be no fertilization and no pregnancy.
-To get a woman pregnant, at least 40% (16 million) of the sperms in the semen (40 million) that a man produces should be able to move very well.
+To get a woman pregnant, at least 40% (16 million) of the sperm in the semen (40 million) that a man produces should be able to move very well.

 To summarize them all, a normal Seminal Fluid Analysis (SFA) result should have: